bodo-ai/PyDough/documentation/ir.md

 <!-- TOC --><a name="unqualified-transform"></a>
 ### Unqualified Transform

 The unqualified nodes are created by executing Python code after a transformation is applied to modify the text.
-This modification creates a variable at the top of the code block called `_ROOT` which is an unqualified root, then replaces all undefined variables `x` with `_ROOT.x`.
-For example, the `nation_info` example earlier would be rewritten into the following, which then gets executed with `graph` passed in to the environment.
+This transformation inserts a `_ROOT` variable at the top of the code block to represent the unqualified root.
+It then replaces all undefined variables `x` with `_ROOT.x` For example, the `nation_info` example earlier would be rewritten into the following, which then gets executed with `graph` passed in to the environment.

 ```
 _ROOT = UnqualifiedRoot(graph)